-At St Edward’s, the Music department provides students with the opportunity to express themselves through creating music.
+At St Edward’s, the Music department provides students with the opportunity to express themselves through creating and exploring music.
 This may be in class, part of an extra-curricular activity or working in a practice room during lunchtime.

 Music develops a wide range of skills that are essential for success in any career path, including: active listening, working with others, confidence in communication and creativity.

 - Build confidence and aptitude in performance skills, focusing on developing technical ability

 - Harness students’ creativity and imagination through composing in different musical styles

 - Develop a strong understanding of musical theory and be able to apply to practical activities